 The Perseid meteor shower happens every August.
 The Earth plows into debris left behind from Comet Swift-Tuttle, which last passed close to Earth in 1992.
 For 2017, the Perseids will be visible from July 17 to Aug.
 24, with a peak during the overnight hours of Aug.
-12 and 13.
+11-12, and also Aug.
+12-13.
 You can find out the meteor shower's exact peak date and exactly what to look for this year in our 2017 Perseid Meteor Shower Observing Guide.

 While the comet poses no threat to the planet for the foreseeable future, it is a very large object.
 Its nucleus of 6 miles (9.7 kilometers) in diameter is about the same size as the one that crashed into Earth about 66 million years ago and killed the dinosaurs.